I’m not an expert on every ethnic food, but I know pizza.

 Perfect pizza is a mystical balance of crust and toppings.
 Or maybe just the pizza you ate as a kid.

-You’ll find four main styles of New Jersey pizza:
+You’ll find five main styles of pizza in New Jersey:

-Neapolitan-style pies, cooked quickly at high temperatures in wood or coal-burning ovens, usually emerge with a bubbly, randomly charred crust.
+Neapolitan pies, cooked quickly at high temperatures in wood or coal-burning ovens, usually emerge with a bubbly, randomly charred crust.
 They can be oblong instead of round and are usually smaller than the standard Jersey pie.
-Fresh tomatoes, mozzarella and basil (the “Margarita”) are common toppings.
+Fresh San Marzano tomatoes, buffalo mozzarella and basil (the “Margherita”) are common toppings.
 My current favorite: Montclair’s Ah’ Pizz.

 Thin crust, or “bar pies,” are exactly that.
 The edge of the pie is barely thicker than the bottom.
 The best thin crust pizzas, however, can still pass the “fold and hold” test.
+These are usually made in gas ovens at your local watering hole.
 My current favorite: Orange’s Star Tavern.

 4) Tomato Pies (Trenton)